-- 1 grated garlic clove (or 1 tsp garlic paste)
+- 1 tsp grated garlic clove - or garlic paste

-- Lay the piece of tofu flat on a chopping board, place one hand on top to hold it in place and hold your knife parallel to the chopping board.
+- Lay 400 g firm tofu flat on a chopping board, place one hand on top to hold it in place and hold your knife parallel to the chopping board.
 Make a horizontal cut through the middle, trying your best to keep them the same thickness.

 - Wrap each piece with kitchen paper and place on microwavable plate.
 Microwave for 1 min 30 seconds at 600W.

-- Remove the kitchen paper and sprinkle both sides of each piece with a pinch of black pepper.
+- Remove the kitchen paper and sprinkle both sides of each piece with 4 pinches black pepper.

-- Heat a large frying pan on medium and add a drizzle of olive oil.
+- Heat a large frying pan on medium and add 1 tbsp olive oil.

-- Once the pan is hot, evenly coat both sides of each piece of tofu with a thin layer of potato starch and immediately place them in the pan.
+- Once the pan is hot, evenly coat both sides of each piece of tofu with a thin layer of 2 tbsp potato starch and immediately place them in the pan.

 - Fry until the underneath is crispy and golden, then flip and repeat on the other side.

-- Once both sides are browned, turn down the heat to low/medium-low and add the sauce.
-Move the tofu around the pan so that the sauce sticks to the surface, flip and repeat until the sauce is thickened and the tofu is evenly coated.
+- Once both sides are browned, turn down the heat to low/medium-low and pour the sauce into the pan.
+Move the tofu around so that the sauce sticks to the surface, flip and repeat until the sauce is thickened and the tofu is evenly coated.

-- Dish up and sprinkle with chopped spring onions and chili threads (optional).
+- Dish up and sprinkle with 1 tbsp finely chopped green onion(s) and 1 tsp chili threads (optional).